joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 completely collapses, it's only a matter of time before it causes the other lung to collapse as well.
 Once both lungs collapse you can't breathe at all and will quickly die if left untreated.
 Another danger is that the collapsed lung can impinge upon the heart or aorta and lead to cardiac arrest.
-So if you have a , really, get treated right away.
+So if you have trouble breathing, really, get treated right away.

-Fortunately the immediate treatment is simple --- the nurse will insert a tube into your chest, attach it to a suction pump, and pump the air out of your chest cavity.
+Fortunately the immediate treatment for a pneumothorax is simple --- the nurse will insert a tube into your chest, attach it to a suction pump, and pump the air out of your chest cavity.
 With the air out of your chest cavity, the pressure differential between the lung and the chest cavity is restored, your lung will expand normally when your diaphragm contracts, and you can breathe normally again.
 In many cases this is all that is required.
 If the suction is kept on for a while to ensure the lung stays expanded, the lung will often heal itself and stay inflated once the chest tube is removed (at least for a while).

 ## Emergency room